dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 Analytics type Enrollment
 </blockquote></li>
 </ul></li>
-<li><p>Analytics period boundary type: Defines wether the boundary is a end boundary - starting with &quot;before...&quot;, or a start boundary - &quot;after...&quot;.
+<li><p>Analytics period boundary type: Defines whether the boundary is an end boundary - starting with &quot;before...&quot;, or a start boundary - &quot;after...&quot;.
 Also defines whether the boundary relates to the end of the aggregate reporting period or the start of the aggregate reporting period.</p></li>
 <li><p>Offset period by amount: In some cases, for example cohort analytics, the boundary should be offset relative to the aggregate reporting period when running pivots and reports.
 The offset period by amount is used to move the current boundary either back(negative) or forward(positive) in time.
 The amount and period type together will determine how big the offset will be.
-An example can be when making a simple enrollment cohort porgram indicator for a 1 year cohort, it might be enough to offset each boundary of the program indicator with &quot;-1&quot; and &quot;Years&quot;</p></li>
+An example can be when making a simple enrollment cohort program indicator for a 1 year cohort, it might be enough to offset each boundary of the program indicator with &quot;-1&quot; and &quot;Years&quot;</p></li>
 <li><p>Period type: See above.
 Can be any period, e.g. <em>Weekly</em> or <em>Quarterly</em>.</p></li>
 </ul></td>
 </tr>